This document is a work in progress. To have a question added, email email@example.com

 Instagram – @ChapmanSwifts

 It’s also important to know that your fellow parents are very helpful, so reaching out in-person on the playground, at pick up, or by volunteering are all great ways to keep up on the latest.

+The PPS District calendar is posted here, and there is link to the full 2019-20 in .pdf format.
 If you’d like the add the district calendar or aren’t sure how to sync a calendar here is the district link and instructions.

 Where do I find out about aftercare and enrichment options?

-Please see our parent resources page.
+Please see our Parent Resources Page.

 How do I connect with other parents?

 Attend community events such as Back to School Open House, Swift Watch on weekend evenings in September, STEM Night, Art Ball, Auction, and others.